How To Get Car Insurance Without a Car

 • You drive in an emergency, like taking someone to the hospital

 Coverage under permissive use varies by insurer.
 Some may offer full protection, while others provide limited liability only.
-Always confirm with the vehicle owner’s insurance company to avoid surprises.
+Confirm with the vehicle owner's insurance company to avoid surprises.

 How to Get Insurance Without a Car: Bottom Line

-Having car insurance without owning a vehicle is both possible and practical, especially for frequent drivers of borrowed or rented cars.
+Non-owner insurance bridges the gap between needing coverage and not owning a car.
+If you drive borrowed or rented vehicles more than twice per month, this coverage protects your finances and maintains your insurance history for better rates later.
 In this guide, we discussed ways to get a policy without a vehicle to help you understand your options and make an informed decision as to what is the best choice for you.

 Compare Auto Insurance Rates